Questions & Answers

 Q 14.
 I need to make an OCT Array, can I clean the Arraymold with xylene to remove the paraffin?

-You can use Xylene to clean the paraffin off the Arraymold mold but do not soak it in xylene for more than a few minutes.
+A. NO. We do not recommend Xylene for cleaning the paraffin off of the Arraymold silicone mold.
 Prolong exposure to xylene could cause the rubber to dry out and become brittle.
-After using xylene for cleaning you will need to remove the xylene residue from the Arraymold.
-This is done by dipping the rubber Arraymold in 100% alcohol, then 95% alcohol several times and eventually rinse the Arraymold in water and dry it off before using it for an OCT mold.
+We recommend rinsing the Arraymold silicone mold in warm mild type soapy water .
+Wash gently so not to damage the rods and dry it off before using it for an OCT mold.
 Going from paraffin to OCT would be the only time you would need to clean paraffin off an Arraymold.
 If you want your Arraymold to last for years it's best to keep it chemical free.
-Storing with paraffin on the Arraymold is OK.
+Storing with paraffin on the Arraymold silicone mold is OK and will not harm the mold.

 Q 15.
 When I was cutting my Cryoarray punches became loose.
 What can I do to eliminate this problem?